frogro/cs8409-audio-dkms/README.md

 This project **builds on and integrates** work from:
 - The **Linux kernel ALSA HDA** subsystem (including `snd-hda-codec-cs8409` and related Cirrus codec pieces).
 - Community driver work by **egorenar** and contributors: <https://github.com/egorenar/snd-hda-codec-cs8409> (adapted/integrated here).
-  _If you’d like explicit attribution for a specific change, open an issue/PR with the source URL and preferred credit line._
+  _If you authored a specific change we integrated and want a **named credit**, open an issue/PR with the source URL and your preferred credit line — we’ll add it under **Sources integrated / Credits**._

 ---